RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

 ## Step 5: Test the delivery customization

-### 1. From the Shopify admin, go to `Settings > Shipping and delivery`.
+### 1. From the Shopify admin, go to `Settings > Payments`.

-### 2. Check the `Delivery customizations` section.
-You should find the `Add message to delivery options for state/province` delivery customization that you created with GraphiQL.
+### 2. Check the `Payment customizations` section.
+You should find the `Hide payment method by cart total` payment customization that you created with GraphiQL.

+### 3. From the `Manual payment methods` section, click `Add manual payment method` and then click `Cash on Delivery (COD)`.

+### 4. Click `Activate`.

-### 3. Open your development store, build a cart, and proceed to checkout.
+### 5. Open your development store and build a cart with a total (including shipping and tax) under 100.
+The `Cash on Delivery` payment method should display in checkout.

-### 4. Enter a delivery address that doesn't use the specified state/province code.
-You shouldn't see any additional messaging on the delivery options.

-### 5. Change your shipping address to use your chosen state/province code.
-Your delivery options should now have the additional messaging.
+### 6. Add additional items to your cart to raise the total over 100.
+Your payment function should now hide the `Cash on Delivery` payment option.

-### 6. To [debug your function](https://shopify.dev/docs/apps/build/functions/monitoring-and-errors#debug-a-function), or view its output, you can review its logs in your [Partner Dashboard](https://partners.shopify.com/organizations).
+### 7. To [debug your function](https://shopify.dev/docs/apps/build/functions/monitoring-and-errors#debug-a-function), or view its output, you can review its logs in your [Partner Dashboard](https://partners.shopify.com/organizations).

 # Next steps
-- [Add configuration](https://shopify.dev/docs/apps/build/checkout/delivery-shipping/delivery-options/add-configuration) to your delivery customization using metafields.
+- [Add configuration](https://shopify.dev/docs/apps/build/checkout/payments/add-configuration) to your payment customization using metafields.